 - What is the state of the market(s) we work in?
 Are they saturated?
 Growing?
 What are the market trends?

-- How do we want to be perceived?
+- How do we want to be perceived by customers and competitors?

 As you go about gathering this information, there are many tools to utilize.
-Hold meetings with senior staff to discuss company strengths and weaknesses.
-Distribute surveys to internal staff to find out what they think of the culture and how they would differentiate your company from its competitors.
-Hold interviews with longtime clients to understand why they’ve remained loyal.
-Review competitors’ websites, social media channels, advertising and public relations efforts.
-Learn more about your target audiences – Who are they?
+For example, you could hold a meeting with the company’s executives to discuss the brand’s strengths and weaknesses.
+Or, distribute surveys to internal staff to find out what they think of the culture and how they would differentiate your company from its competitors.
+Additional methods include holding interviews with longtime clients to understand why they have remained loyal and performing a competitive analysis to review competitors’ websites, social media channels, advertising, and public relations efforts.
+It is also important to do research to better understand your target segments – Who are they?
 What problems do they have?
 Where do they consume information?

 Once you have your information gathered, its time to work on the high-level parts of your strategy!

-Build the marketing strategy by first setting measurable goals – and remember, make sure they align with the company’s larger business targets.
+Build the marketing strategy by first setting measurable goals – and remember, make sure they align with the company’s larger business objectives.